jkusa-jr/Awesome-HTTP-Status-Images/README.md

 [https://http.fish](https://http.fish)\
 [https://http.garden](https://http.garden)\
 \
-To get the spesific image error code read the docs on the sites or use this format: https://{Site URL}/{error code}
+To get the spesific image error code read the docs on the sites or use this format: https://{Site URL}/{error code}.jpg